Getting rid of Leaf Miners for a Beautiful Garden

 Leaf Miner Control for your garden.

-If you see squiggly lines throughout your plant’s
+If you see wiggly lines through your plant’s

-There are several different varieties of Leaf Miners (eg. Tomato Leaf Miner, etc.) but controlling
+There are several different varieties (eg. Citrus, Boxwood, Tomato Leaf Miner, etc.) but controlling

 Here are some of the best natural ways for Leaf Miner control.

 - Keep an eye on your plants.
 At the first sight of a brown wiggly line, squish the line between your fingers to prevent further infestation.